mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 He hesitated, not wanting to fall prey to another strange substance, but he trusted that Casra had good intentions.
 He placed a leaf upon his tongue and immediately winced at the bitter tannic flavor.
 "It's doing its work," Casra reassured him.
 The bitterness went away after a moment, leaving behind a pleasantly sweet flavor and a warm current in his blood.
 Casra took out another small leaf and broke it in half for haeself and Linyu.

-Kipnu paused, wondering if he should mention the obscura, but Casra broke the silence for him.

-"I hear you're a physician from Heiko," thi said.
+"I hear you're a physician from Heiko," said Casra.

 Kipnu's hearts skipped a beat.
 "How could you possibly know that?" he asked.
 "You weren't at the fire.
 I would have noticed someone following me."

 "You're very perceptive, Kipnu," thi said.
 "I didn't mean to startle you.
 I'm afraid I can't answer your question until I know that I can trust you.
 Do you understand?"

 He looked suspiciously into hae eyes, trying to see beyond the veil of hospitality, but he saw no signs of deceipt.
 "Yes," he said hesitantly.
 "I'm sorry for my outburst.
-Being honeset about my trade has only given me trouble out here."
+Being honest about my trade has only given me trouble out here."

 "Oh I know all about that," Casra laughed and looked past his feet to another time thi held in hae mind.
 "You aren't the only physician in Ulukoma."